World War II History in England and France

 Claridge’s is a stone’s throw from London’s most prestigious shopping districts and world-class galleries, theatres and museums, while the leafy expanses of Hyde Park and St James’ Park are perfect for strolling.

-→ Find out moreAs the bombs on fell during the Second World War, a period known as the Blitz, a stoic community spirit with a dose of black humour unified the civilian population.
-Buildings burned and homes, lives, livelihoods and entire neighbourhoods were destroyed, but the population prevailed in the face of this new danger, a stiff upper lip attitude that became known as Blitz spirit.
-Learn about the blitz on an evocative walking tour around the city, and visit The Churchill War Rooms, a museum comprising of the Cabinet War Rooms, a historic underground complex that housed a British government command centre throughout the Second World War, and the Churchill Museum, a biographical museum exploring the life of the cigar-toting leader.
+Learn about the Blitz on an evocative walking tour around the city and visit The Churchill War Rooms.
+This is a museum comprising of the Cabinet War Rooms, a historic underground complex that housed a British government command centre throughout the Second World War, and the Churchill Museum, a biographical museum exploring the life of the cigar-toting leader.

 Visit the Imperial War Museum at Duxford, a former RAF and USAAF airfield that now houses a number of historic aircraft collections in its hangars, including the Lancaster, Spitfire, Concorde and Vulcan, and a B-17, B-29 and B-52 at the American Air Museum.
 The airfield is also the site for restoration work and many airworthy warbirds still fly from here and we can organise an unforgettable flight in vintage aircraft ranging from a de Havilland Tiger Moth biplane to a twin-seat Supermarine Spitfire.